kora-projects/kora-docs/mkdocs/blog/en/fast-startup-not-convenience.md

 ---

-## Scale-to-Zero Makes Cold Start Part of Request or Work Latency
+## Scale-to-Zero Makes Cold Start Part of Request or Work Latency { #scale-to-zero-cold-start }

 Scale-to-zero changes the economics of idle services.